Smoking: A Women’s Health Issue

 Embed CTP content on your website for free.
 Through The Exchange Lab, when content is updated on our site, it will automatically update on your site as well.

-Pregnant women who are looking to quit smoking should consult with a doctor about how to do so with the most success for themselves and their babies.
-Smokefree.gov also offers resources for quitting while pregnant, including a texting program to offer support for pregnant women trying to quit.
+If you’re pregnant and interested in quitting smoking, consult with your health care provider.
+Smokefree.gov also offers resources for quitting while pregnant, including a texting program to offer support for pregnant people trying to quit.

 For more general reproductive health information, visit the Centers for Disease Control and Prevention Reproductive Health website.

 For more information on cervical cancer, including symptoms, screening, diagnosis, and treatment, visit the Centers for Disease Control and Prevention Cervical Cancer website.

 Yes, smoking can increase your risk for erectile dysfunction,3 a condition in which you are unable to get or keep an erection firm enough for satisfactory sexual intercourse.

 For more information on erectile dysfunction, including symptoms, diagnosis, treatment, and prevention, visit the National Institute of Diabetes and Digestive and Kidney Diseases Erectile Dysfunction website.

 Yes, smoking can increase your likelihood of dying from prostate cancer.3 The prostate is a gland in the male reproductive system and produces a fluid that forms part of the semen.
 Prostate cancer begins in the prostate.

 If you have prostate cancer and smoke, you may be more likely to die from the disease than those with prostate cancer who don’t smoke.3

 For more information on prostate cancer, including symptoms, screening, diagnosis, and treatment, visit the Centers for Disease Control and Prevention Prostate Cancer website.